klaytn/klaytn-docs/docs/dapp/json-rpc/public-en.md

 ## Public Node Providers

 Below is the list of Klaytn’s Public Node Providers and the network domains.
-(As of: 03.23.2022)
+(03.23.2022)

 ### Mainnet (Cypress) Public Endpoint Nodes